ShirshakShahi/react-redux/README.md

 I made mistake that i mistakely pushed my first codes to redux-toolkit branch and the actual redux-toolkit learning codes in this master branch.

-So, I would recommend to first go this branch first [first-main-branch](https://github.com/ShirshakShahi/react-redux/tree/redux-toolkit)
+So, I would recommend to first go this branch [first-main-branch](https://github.com/ShirshakShahi/react-redux/tree/redux-toolkit)

 ### npm install @reduxjs/toolkit